 This week her former employer, The New York Times, launched a fantastic two-part long-form exploration into the lives of New York City nail salon workers.
 When I lived in New York City, my friends and I would always end conversations about high rent prices with an aside, “At least we can get haircuts and manicures for cheap.”
 This is undoubtably true.
 I used to pay about $13 for a haircut in Astoria, NYC; Now I pay about $30.

-Sarah Maslin Nir explores why that is.
+Sarah Maslin Nir explores why that is and showcases the dangers of data journalism.
 She uncovers an industry where wage theft is normalized, working conditions border on slavery, and the caustic chemicals the workers face every day lead to birth defects, cancer, and death.

 What does this have to do with Catherine Rampell?
 A few years back she examined the phenomenon of cheap manicures on her New York Times hosted Economix blog, the same blog that got her a coveted op-ed position at the Washington Post.
 Instead of beginning her reporting by interviewing salon workers, owners, or patrons; she reaches out to, Centzy, a (now defunct) company that used low paid foreign labor to call and ask local establishments about their prices.

 Once she got that data in her hand, she made the following conclusion: